 In complete opposition, the other theory (the one we like!) is for the saddle to stay off the spine, lumbar vertebrae, and shoulders - while maximizing the surface area the saddle sits on.
 The saddle support area is on the weight bearing longissimus dorsi (long back muscle).
 The advantage to having the saddle on the saddle support area muscle is to stay away from the reflex points that create negative behaviour or negative conformation and health issues.
 Staying off the spine, lumbar area and shoulder keeps the back muscles loose and supple.
-Your horse can then articulate through the SI joint, and use his haunches better by stretching his gluteus maximus and hamuntary contractions (ex. cramping) impede correct co-ordination of muscle contractions and thus full range of motion is not possible.
+Your horse can then articulate through the SI joint, and use his haunches better by stretching his gluteus maximus and hamstring.
+In theory one, where the saddle sits on the ligaments, involuntary contractions (ex. cramping)

+impede correct co-ordination of muscle contractions and thus full range of motion is not possible.
 In contrast, theory two allows for both stretching and contraction of the muscle (full range of motion).
 The most efficient way to train is to maximize both flexion (contraction) and extension (stretching), and in order to achieve this, full range of motion is required.
-By reducing the pressure on the shoulder your horse will be able to lift the base of his neck and become supple through the poll.
-With theory number two, by allowing the horse to fully engage his muscles and lifting his rib cage, he will become more uphill and the balance of the saddle will need to be readdressed many times throughout his career due to his positive changes in his conformation.